Jetroid/jetroid.github.io/_posts/2019-05-27-i-hate-reading-big-text.md

 <hr />

 Now what about bigtext.js?
 Well, eager to make my work available to the world, I published it to NPM and on Github.
-Not knowing much about the javascript ecosystem (I had only learned javascript that summer), my code worked by adding a `.bigtext()` function to the prototype for TODO.
-Apparently that's non-gratis, because I later found that my code was [forked to create big-text.js](https://github.com/BrOrlandi/big-text.js) (well... kinda.
+Not knowing much about the javascript ecosystem (I had only learned javascript that summer), my code worked by adding a `.bigtext()` function to the prototype for `HTMLElement` :man_facepalming:.
+I didn't know that doing that was non-grata, and I later found that my code was [forked to create big-text.js](https://github.com/BrOrlandi/big-text.js) (well... kinda.
 The git repository has no commits by me.
-But then I did the same thing to DanielHoffmann... :see_no_evil:)1 to replace that with a module export.
+But then I did the same thing to DanielHoffmann... :see_no_evil:) to replace the prototype function with a module export of a regular function.
 Okay, sure.

 The nice thing is that the original [bigtext-jquery.js](https://github.com/DanielHoffmann/jquery-bigtext) is now no longer maintained, and has a message pointing to [big-text.js](https://github.com/BrOrlandi/big-text.js) (the fork of my version) as the official version!